 Dr. Ozgur Ural

 Currently in Leiden, Netherlands.
-Writing, building, publishing.
+Building, architecting, publishing.

 • 11+Years engineering